CQUniversity becomes naming rights sponsor through to 2021

 The Village Festival Board in partnership with CQUniversity have announced a four-year sponsorship deal that has seen the University re-affirm its long-established commitment and support for the region’s premier music, arts and cultural celebration.

-Announced by CQUniversity Vice-Chancellor Scott Bowman with Festival Chair Phil Henry, the deal will see CQUniversity continue as naming rights sponsor for the Village Festival up until the year 2021.
+Announced by CQUniversity’s former Vice-Chancellor Professor Scott Bowman with Festival Chair Phil Henry, the deal will see CQUniversity continue as naming rights sponsor for the Village Festival up until the year 2021.

 Chair of the CQUniversity Village Festival Board, Phil Henry said “CQUniversity has been involved in supporting the Village Festival for eight years, including the last three as naming rights sponsor”.